joao-parana/swift-playground-builder/README.md

 ## Install

-1. This tool requires [Node.js](http://nodejs.org), so you will need to have that installed.
+1. This tool requires [Node.js](http://nodejs.org).
 Download the installer from the Node.js website and follow the instructions.

 2. In your Terminal, run the following command to install the Playground Builder: